kmuharam/laravel-geoip-world-cities/README.md

 Laravel GeoIP World Cities is package that provides [MaxMind](https://www.maxmind.com/en/free-world-cities-database) Free World Cities Database support for laravel applications.

-**Note: This package is a bit large, ~40MB, installing and seeding the data could take a while.**

 ## Introduction

 Includes city, region, country, latitude and longitude.
 This database doesn't contain any IP addresses.
 It's simply a listing of all the cities in the world.

-This package simply loads the data provided in `worldcitiespop.txt.gz` file provided by [MaxMind](https://www.maxmind.com/) into a database and provides a `model` to manipulate the table.
+This package simply loads the data provided in `worldcitiespop.txt.gz` file by [MaxMind](https://www.maxmind.com/) into a database and provides a `City` model to query the table.

 ## Install

+**Note: This package is a bit large, ~40MB, installing and seeding the data could take a while.**

 Add `moharrum/laravel-geoip-world-cities` to `composer.json`:

-    "moharrum/laravel-geoip-world-cities": "dev-master"
+    "moharrum/laravel-geoip-world-cities": "1.*"

 Run `composer update` to pull down the latest version of Cities.